Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 What if instead of taking that job at a top law firm, you opt to go into public defense or spend a year traveling?
 If you find yourself looking for a way to make your federal loan payments more manageable, income-driven repayment plans can also lower your monthly payment by capping the amount you pay based on your discretionary income and household size.

 With these plans, you may pay more interest over the life of your loans.
 But if your monthly payments are too high, income-driven repayment plans can bring them down.

+Another option that can potentially reduce the cost of monthly payments (in one way or another) is to refinance your student loans with a private lender.
 When you refinance, a private lender gives you one new loan to pay off your existing student loans (including your law school debt and the undergraduate debt you may still have).
 Your new loan will have new terms and a new (hopefully lower) interest rate.

 Refinancing federal student loans with a private lender means you’ll no longer be able to take advantage of the benefits that come with federal loans, like income-driven repayment plans, deferment, and forbearance.

 If you work in legal aid or the public sector, your employer may be able to help pay down your loans.
 The best time to discuss repayment assistance is when you’re negotiating a new position.
 Benefits will vary from employer to employer.

 Two popular ways of paying off law school debt are refinancing and consolidating.
 Refinancing is typically used by high earners in the private sector who aren’t eligible for loan forgiveness.
 The goal is to pay off loans faster while saving money on interest.
 Direct Loan Consolidation is a federal program targeted to average earners in government and nonprofits.
 The goal of consolidation is to simplify your finances by combining multiple federal loans into one — without losing federal protections.